 In our previous knowledge definition, we knew that there are two main types of knowledge.
 The following sections will define these types.

 Knowledge experts divide knowledge into two main parts: Explicit knowledge and Tacit knowledge.

-In other words, explicit knowledge is the knowledge that can be transferred from one person to another easily through explanation and words.
+In other words, explicit knowledge is the knowledge that can be transferred from one person to another easily through explanation and terms.

 For example, learning to ride a bike or use some machinery and equipment, these types of knowledge can’t be learned through words or lessons.
 But, they need practical practice and experience to master working with them.
 So it is called tacit knowledge.
 As for explicit knowledge, it is like knowing the names of objects, equipment, and regions.
 This information can be learned through words, books.

-for more about meaning of tacit knowledge see this wiki article
+for more about the meaning of tacit knowledge, see this wiki article

 Finally, you can summarize the types of knowledge into the following:

-Explicit knowledge, which is formal, structured knowledge that can be coded, written, and passed on to others.
+Explicit knowledge is formal, structured knowledge that can be coded, written, and passed on to others.

-Implicit knowledge is the knowledge that is based on personal experience, inferential rules, intuition, and personal judgment.
+Implicit knowledge is based on personal experience, inferential rules, intuition, and personal judgment.

 Forms of knowledge